wharfkit/website/src/lib/guides/StarterKits/getting-started.md

 This allows us to easily call the [Login](/docs/session-kit/login) method and create a session.
 Because we are using the base `@wharfkit/starter` kit, the `Login` method will let the user connect his wallet to any of the main Antelope blockchains.
 If you are using a blockchain-specific kit, calling the `Login` method will only let the user connect his wallet to the specified blockchain.

-### Step 4: Sending a Transaction
+### Step 3: Broadcasting a Transaction

-After logging in, utilize the `session` object for transaction operations.
+After logging your users in, utilize the `session` object for transaction operations.
 Here's a basic example of a transfer transaction:

 ```ts
 const transactionArguments = {